jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 To enable the gNMI insecure mode the following CLI is used.
 Insecure mode allows connections directly to the IP address of the device, however secure mode uses the DNS name of the device that is encoded into the SSL certificates.

-In the lab envrionment's Ubuntu server the /etc/hosts file is used to create the local DNS resoltion for the lab machine, including the c9300 which is mapped to 10.1.1.5:
+In the lab environment's Ubuntu server the /etc/hosts file is used to create the local DNS resolution for the lab machine, including the c9300 which is mapped to 10.1.1.5.
+Open the MobaXterm icon on the Jumphost desktop and execute the following command.

 ![](./etc_hosts.png)

 #### gNMI - Insecure server
-To enable gNMI in insecure mode use the following CLI commands:
+For Enabling gNMI in insecure mode, open C9300 in another tab of MobaXterm and configure the following commands.

 ```
 gnmi-yang